 The global bariatric surgery market size was valued to be over USD 1,300 million in 2014 and is expected to grow at a CAGR of over 10% over the next seven years.
 The factors that contribute to market growth are the incidence of obesity owing to changing lifestyle habits and chronic diseases due to obesity such as Type 2 diabetes and hypertension.
 In addition to this, the market is expected to boom owing to the technological innovations by industry players with increasing number of incision-less surgeries.

 For instance, according to the WHO data review of May 2014, 2.8 million people die every year owing to obesity and being overweight.
 In 2013, 62% of the obese people in the world lived in developed countries followed by developing nations such as China.
-In the U.S., there were 1.54 billion overweight people and spent USD 146 million on weight loss and USD 240 million on healthcare facilities for obesity.
+In the U.S., there were 79 million overweight people and spent more than USD 147 billion on medical costs related to obesity.

 The American Heart Association has estimated the total medical cost to reach up to USD 957 billion from USD 861 billion by 2030.
 The huge healthcare spending has alarmed the government to take actions to reduce the incidence of obesity and the long-term chronic diseases related to it.
 In June 2014, the Centers for Disease Control and Prevention (CDC), funded USD 4.7 million to six colleges and universities to initiate strategies to reduce obesity in areas with high obesity levels.

 US and Canada bariatric surgery market, by procedures, 2012-2022, (USD Million)

 Roux-en-Y Gastric Bypass (RYGB) dominated the bariatric surgery market in 2014 with revenue estimated at over USD 500 million in 2014.
 The procedure was introduced in 1960 and is being performed since then with improvements such as introducing it as laparoscopic or minimally invasive procedure for over a decade.